Bentleyj/BeyondPhotography/README.md

 ### Day 74

 Replicated the lines effect from yesterday but instead of using the brightest pixels I used the "most sobelly" pixels (ie the most edgy pixels).
 This created an interesting effect which looks a bit like a disolve but where the edges are clearly defined.

+### Day 75

+Jumped in to Shadertoy today and looked around for cool effects.
+Managed to find (this)[https://www.shadertoy.com/view/Xlt3R7] by (roywig)[https://www.shadertoy.com/user/roywig] and copied it pretty much verbatim.
+He calls it a Droste effect but I don't know what that means.
+He's got lots of cool effects like this so excited to learn more about them.
+It looks like M.C.
+Escher to me!